EVALUATE FREE. PROVE THE GOVERNANCE ON YOUR LAPTOP.

 The binary and extension code run on your infrastructure.
 Perpetual licence, source-available under BSL-1.1, with support and update agreements tailored to your compliance requirements.

-The binary you evaluate is the binary you deploy.
-No demo mode, no feature flags, no surprises.
+The binary you evaluate on your laptop is the binary you deploy in production.
+No demo mode, no feature flags, no gated governance layer.